w3f/PPPs/proposals/0000-transient-storages.md

 Does nothing and return false if the blob storage of this `name` doesn't exist.

 - `ext_blob_storage_truncate` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - at : the new size for the blob storage as u32.
 Truncate the blob to a new size.
 Return true if content was truncated, false otherwhise.

 - `ext_blob_storage_read` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - `value_out` :  a pointer-size containing the buffer to which the value will be written to.
   - `offset` : a u32 offset in the blog.

 Returns an optional size of content written in the buffer (None if the blob is not found).
 The size written can only differ from the buffer size if there is not enough content to read.
 0 is also return for size if `offset` is bigger than the blob size.

 - `ext_blob_storage_get` with parameters:
   - name : a pointer size to the name of a transient storage to rename.

 Returns an optional full blob value.

 - `ext_blob_storage_len` with parameters:
   - name : a pointer size to the name of a transient storage to rename.

 Returns an optional byte size of the current blob.

-- `ext_blob_storage_len` with parameters:
+- `ext_blob_storage_hash32` with parameters:
   - name : a pointer size to the name of a transient storage to rename.
   - algorithm: `Hash32Algorithm` passed as a byte, 0 for Blake2b256.
 Returns an optional 32 byte hash of the current blob.

 The hash shall be cached between two call with no blob content changes.